k-samuel/faceted-search/README.md

 // It can be used for updating client ui.
 $filterData = $search->findAcceptableFilters($filters);

-// If set $filters to empty array [], all acceptable values will be returned without filtering
+// If $filters is an empty array [], all acceptable values will be returned without filtering
 $filterData = $search->findAcceptableFilters([]);
 ```